hyperledger/firefly-fir/text/0012-namespace-isolation.md

 Namespaces are a grouping construct for most of the objects within FireFly (messages, data, tokens, etc).
 They allow applications to segregate different buckets of data and functionality.
-However, there are a few global items shared between namespaces - such as a single database and a single blockchain - as well as a special "ff_system" namespace used to broadcast pieces of global state.
+However, there are currently a few global items shared between namespaces - such as a single database and a single blockchain - as well as a special "ff_system" namespace used to broadcast pieces of global state.

 To support more flexible use cases, namespaces will be extended so that every piece of FireFly's configuration can be different per namespace.
 Specifically, this means each namespace can be configured